snikolin/tDCSdosage/README.md

 SPSS syntax is provided for the mixed effects repeated measures model statistical analysis. sn_FINAL contains the final syntax used, whereas the other 3 files demonstrate how various analysis parameters were selected For example, selection of covariance type, or the factorial combination of independent variables used.

+Please consider citing this resource using the following:

+DOI: 10.5281/zenodo.1143799